It’s normal to feel discouraged when your recovery turns into relapse, especially if it isn’t the first time.

 3. Re-Evaluate Your Treatment Plan

 If your previous treatment plans haven’t worked, it might be time to try something new.
-Drug use recovery isn’t one-size-fits-all, and what works for others might not be the right fit for you.
+Substance use recovery isn’t one-size-fits-all, and what works for others might not be the right fit for you.

 You may want to explore different interventions.
 For example, our dual diagnosis treatment addresses drug or alcohol use disorder and any mental health conditions, anxiety disorders, or depression that could be behind it.